craftercms/docs/source/security/crafter-cms-security.rst

 * Crafter Cloud is based on the scanned AWS AMI
 * Penetration testing using OWASP ZAP during every release

+  * Critical and High issues will be addressed
+  * Medium and below issues will be addressed if we deem it a viable attack vector

 --------
 OWASP 10